It is an honor to participate in your care. Your health, safety, and comfort are paramount to us.

 Of course.
 We would be honored to assist you with evaluation and biopsy of suspicious lesions if not already done by your dermatologist or primary care physician.
 We are also happy to perform excisions and prescribe non-surgical treatments when Mohs surgery is not needed.

 Mohs surgery is the gold standard for skin cancers occurring in more cosmetically and functionally critical areas such as the face, ears, scalp, neck, hands, feet, and shins.
 Larger and more aggressive cancers in non-facial locations, as well as some “recurrent’ tumors (those that have failed other therapies), are also appropriate candidates for Mohs surgery.
 Mohs surgery is also the best approach for skin cancers that are poorly defined, arise in a scar, grow rapidly, or occur in a patient with a compromised immune system in most locations.
 Mohs surgery is generally not needed for thin, small cancers in non-critical locations because these can be successfully managed with simpler techniques.
-Dr. Dhir is happy to assist patients with cancers qualifying for Mohs surgery, simpler excision, or non-surgical therapies.
+Our team is happy to assist patients with cancers qualifying for Mohs surgery, simpler excision, or non-surgical therapies.

 In Mohs surgery, one physician functions as both surgeon and pathologist.
 If a physician removes a skin cancer and sends the specimen to another lab or pathologist for analysis, he or she is not performing Mohs surgery for two reasons: